1871fotc/1871fotc.github.io/docs/stories/erected-by-friends.md

 ---
-title: Erected by Friends and Family
+title: Erected by Family, Friends and Colleagues
 description: A walk around the historic headstones of people that were highly respected by friends and family
 author: Lyn Maddock
 date: 1/6/2014